 Living in a pandemic is the new normal with really no end game in sight.

-My new book, Our Breaking Point: How COVID has us Exhausted, Irritable and Overwhelmed will be coming out sometime between Christmas 2021 and the New Year of 2022.
+My new book, Our Breaking Point: How COVID has us Exhausted, Irritable and Overwhelmed will be coming out January 2022.
 I feel most of everyone in the world can relate in one way or another.